dirtysalt/dirtysalt.github.io/srt-to-book-resources/markdown/srt-Graham Hancock_ Lost Civilization of the Ice Age & Ancient Human History _ Lex Fridman Podcast #449 - YouTube-source.md

 This is when the gods walked the earth.

 Uh, this is when, uh, seven sages brought wisdom to ancient Egypt

 uh, and that is seen as the origin of ancient Egyptian civilization.

+There are king lists in.

+..

+By the ancient Egyptians themselves, there are king lists that go wa- go back way beyond the first dynasty

+go back 30,000 years into the past in ancient Egypt

+considered to be entirely mythical by Egyptologists.

+But nevertheless, it's interesting that there's that

+that reference to, to remote time.

+Now, what you also have in Egypt are what might almost be described as secret societies.

+Uh, the Followers of Horus are one of those specifically tasked with bringing forward the knowledge from the first time

+uh, into later periods.

+Uh, the Souls of Pe and Nekhen are another one of these

+um, mysterious secret society groups who are possessors of knowledge that they transmit to the future.

+And, and what I'm broadly suggesting is that those survivors of the Younger Dryas cataclysm who settled in Giza may have been relatively small in number.

+It's interesting that, that they are referred to in the

+the Edfu Building Texts as Seven Sages because that repeats again and again.

+It, it's, it's also in Mesopotamia, uh

+it's Seven Sages, Seven Apkallu, who come out of the waters of the Persian Gulf and

+and teach people all the skills of agriculture and of architecture and of astronomy.

+It's found, it's found all around the world that there was a relatively small number of people who took refuge in Giza

+# Chapter 6

+uh, and that is seen as the origin of ancient Egyptian civilization.